-(a) The General Partner's disclosure controls and procedures are designed to provide reasonable assurance that the information required to be disclosed by the Partnership in this Annual Report is (i) recorded, processed, summarized, and reported within the time periods specified in the indentures, and (ii) accumulated and communicated to our management, including the Chief Executive Officer and Chief Financial Officer, as appropriate to allow timely decisions regarding required disclosure.
-The General Partner's management, with the participation of the General Partner's Chief Executive Officer and Chief Financial Officer, evaluated the effectiveness of the Partnership's disclosure controls and procedures as of the end of the period covered by this report.
-Based on that evaluation, the Chief Executive Officer and Chief Financial Officer concluded that the Partnership's disclosure controls and procedures, as of September 30, 2021, were effective at the reasonable assurance level.
+(a) The General Partner's disclosure controls and procedures are designed to provide reasonable assurance that the information required to be disclosed by the Partnership in this Annual Report is (i) recorded, processed, summarized, and reported within the time periods specified in the indentures, and (ii) accumulated and communicated to our management, including the Principal Executive Officer and Chief Financial Officer, as appropriate to allow timely decisions regarding required disclosure.
+The General Partner's management, with the participation of the General Partner's Principal Executive Officer and Chief Financial Officer, evaluated the effectiveness of the Partnership's disclosure controls and procedures as of the end of the period covered by this report.
+Based on that evaluation, the Principal Executive Officer and Chief Financial Officer concluded that the Partnership's internal control over financial reporting was not effective to provide reasonable assurance regarding the reliability of its financial reporting and the preparation of its financial statements for external purposes in accordance with accounting principles generally accepted in the United States of America as of September 30, 2022 due to the a material weakness in internal control described below.